syne-tune/syne-tune/docs/source/tutorials/visualization/comparisons.rst

   for every benchmark (this is optional).
 * If we pass ``file_name`` as argument to ``results.plot``, the figure is stored in this file.
+* ``results.plot`` returns a dictionary, whose entries "fig" and "axs" contain the figure and its axes (subfigures), allowing for further fine-tuning.

 .. note::
    If suplots are used, the grouping is w.r.t. ``(subplot, setup)``, not